640 South State StreetDover, Delaware 19901

 Generally, the amount of leptin in your blood is related to the amount of fat tissue in your body.
 Leptin is released into your blood by your fat stores.
 Its main job is to tell your brain to stop eating.
 Researchers believe some people may have leptin in their body, but it doesn't signal to the brain that they are full.
 Or their brain is resistent to the signal, so they keep eating.

 Obesity is a serious condition that can cause a number of life-threatening diseases, including diabetes, heart disease, high blood pressure, stroke, and cancer.

 This test can also be used to assess infertility and look at people with delayed puberty.

-You may have this test if your doctor needs to find out how much body fat you have.
+You may have this test if your healthcare provider needs to find out how much body fat you have.

 Your child might need this test if he or she has delayed puberty.
 The test can help your child's provider look for possible causes of this.

-Your doctor may also order tests to assess your body fat and find out whether you have diabetes, high blood pressure, or cardiovascular disease.
+Your healthcare provider may also order tests to assess your body fat and find out whether you have diabetes, high blood pressure, or cardiovascular disease.
 These tests may include: